catppuccin/youtubemusic/README.md

 /* mocha */
 @import url("https://catppuccin.github.io/youtubemusic/src/mocha.css");

-/* if you want to change the accent color, paste this in aswell and change the hex code */ html:not(.style-scope) {
+/* if you want to change the accent color, paste this in aswell and change the hex code - or use one of the predefined colors with var(--ctp-'color') - e.g. var(--ctp-maroon) */ html:not(.style-scope) {
-    --accentColor: #f5e0dc !important;
+    --ctp-accent: #f5e0dc !important;
 }
 ```